 Degree Awarded: MS

 Degree Code: MS_ADSC

 This is a thesis degree program that requires a total of 30 h of graduate credit including 24 h of course work, more than 12 h of courses open only to graduate students and a minimum of 3 h each of Master’s research and Master’s Thesis.
 A minimum of 6 h of graduate level coursework in biochemistry and 6 h of statistics is required in the program of study.
 Other courses in the program of study include courses in animal nutrition, biochemistry and molecular biology, crop and soil sciences, poultry science, genetics, cell biology, microbiology, statistics, veterinary physiology and agriculture and applied economics.
 The MS Thesis consists of a literature review and a least one manuscript suitable for publication in a scientific refereed journal.
 The thesis research for a MS in Animal and Dairy Science can be focused on biotechnology, genetics, meats or muscle biology, nutrition or reproductive physiology of laboratory or farm animals (cattle, horses and swine).
 The MS degree program is flexible enough to interest students who may want to consider it as terminal degree program or those who want to use it as a preparatory step for a PhD.
 Research programs and contact information for individual Departmental faculty may be obtained from our Departmental Web page http://www.ads.uga.edu.

 There are approximately 20 graduate faculty and 40 graduate students in the Department of Animal and Dairy Science.
-Several graduate faculty and students are located at the Coastal Plains Experiment Station (CPES) in Tifton, GA.
+Several graduate faculty and their graduate students are located at the Coastal Plains Experiment Station (CPES) in Tifton, GA.
 Collaborative research programs exist with USDA Scientists and research faculty from other Departments.